Catel/Catel.Docs/src/vnext/content/catel-fody/_index.md

 Catel.Fody is an addin for Fody (see https://github.com/Fody/Fody), which is an extensible tool for weaving .net assemblies.
 This addin will rewrite simple properties to the dependency-property alike properties that are used inside Catel.

-It will rewrite all properties on the `ModelBase` and `ViewModelBase`.
+It will rewrite all properties on the `ObservableObject`, `ModelBase` and `ViewModelBase`.
 So, a property that is written as this:

     public string FirstName { get; set; }

-will be weaved into
+will be weaved into:

+**ModelBase & ViewModelBase**

     public string FirstName
     {